exreplay/vuex-decorators/docs/guide/README.md

 });
 ```

 Now you are able to work with your module in 2 ways.
 The traditional way by calling `this.$store` or you can also make use of a type safe way like shown below.
-You can read more about it in the [...]() section.
+You can read more about it in the [Type Safety](/type-safety/) section.

 ```vue
 <template>